avast/android-styled-dialogs/README.md

 # StyledDialogs library

-This library makes styling dialogs easy.
-They are compatible with Holo design and Android Design Guidelines, but allow custom colors and same look from Android 2.2+, which is normally hard to do.
-Dialogs have same API as native Android DialogFragments.
+This library makes styling and using dialogs _piece of cake_.

+Features:
+ - Compatible with Holo style and *Android Design Guidelines*
+ - Changing style for all dialogs by only changing *few color resources*
+ - Same look for *Android 2.2+*
+ - *Same API* as native Android DialogFragments
-The library also contains `SimpleDialogFragment` class, which makes creating custom dialogs one-line of code.
-It also contains demo app which shows all posibilities of the library.
+ - `SimpleDialogFragment` class, which makes displaying simple dialogs *one line of code*

 ## How to include it in your project: